josansaiz/SpringBootAdminConsul/README.md

 # SpringBootAdminConsul

 This Docker image provides a simple admin interface to administrate Spring Boot applications.
-It provides the following features for registered application.
+It provides the following features for registered SpringBoot application into a Consul cluster.

 * Show health status
 * JVM & memory metrics